 Keep reading about local wildlife in the Atacama Desert

-Last but not least, travel to Chile and meet famous worldwide Patagonia!
+Last but not least, on your Chile vacation meet famous worldwide Patagonia!
 The main star is Torres del Paine National Park, but impressive landscapes are countless: visit the Lake Region and its main villages like Puerto Montt, or Puerto Varas.
 Let’s see its main attractions:

 Travel in time: surrounded by small colorful wooden churches, you have arrived at the wonderful island of Chiloé.
 Did you know 16 of them were declared World Heritage by UNESCO?